EmmanuelCano/TECIPV-2419/README.md

+TECIPV-2419-Deploying and Securing Networks for the IPv6 Enterprises

 This repository includes the supplemental material for the Cisco Live session TECIPV-2419 (delivered in Cisco Live Amsterdam 2026).
 In this repository you can find links for additional references about IPv6